Skip to content

 Note: Users cannot share/delete the agents inherited from other projects

-• Users can Activate/Deactivate or Delete the existing agents using the respective icons.
+• Users can Edit, Activate/Deactivate or Delete the existing agents using the respective icons.
 An information icon is available for Docker agents, providing the instructions to deploy the agents and upgrade to the latest version

 Agents Status